Low-energy plasmon excitations in infinite-layer nickelates: Results

 \section{Results}

 In the following we first assume that nickelates fall into the strongly correlated limit\cite{karp22}, which corresponds to the case of cuprates.
-As a consequence, we apply the layered $t$-$J$-$V$ model (see Appendix A) to RNiO$_2$.
-We use the tight-binding parameters proposed in Ref.\cite{botana20} for LaNiO$_2$.
-Since we know the value of the optical plasma frequency the full set of suitable parameters is: $t'/t=-0.25$, $t_z/t=0.084$, for the layered band structure\cite{botana20}, and $\alpha=3.0$ and $V_c/t=32$ for the long-range Coulomb interaction.
-To convert the energy to eV we use $t/2=0.368$ eV\cite{botana20}, where the factor $1/2$ is required by the large-$N$ formalism\cite{greco16}.
-In addition we use the broadening $\Gamma/t=0.1$ (see Appendix A) which is typically of the order of the broadening observed in RIXS experiments\cite{nag20,hepting22,jlin20}.
+As a consequence, we apply the layered $t$-$J$-$V$ model (see Appendix A) to $R$NiO$_2$.
+We use the tight-binding parameters proposed in Ref.\cite{botana20} for LaNiO$_2$, i.e., $t'/t=-0.25$, $t_z/t=0.084$.
+It is important to remark that our choice of band parameters from Ref.[\onlinecite{botana20}] is motivated by the fact that the parameters provided in this paper for CaCuO$_2$ are very reliable for discussing the plasmons in SLCO\cite{hepting22}, especially the value for $t_z$ which is of great interest for the present study.
+The value for $J$ is unknown in nickelates and it takes scattered values in the literature\cite{nomura22}; here we chose $J/t=0.3$.
+However, the value for $J$ plays a minor role when discussing plasmons \cite{greco16,bejas17} (see also Appendix A).
+For the Coulomb potential we have two independent parameters, $V_c$ and $\alpha$.
+Since the optical plasma frequency depends on $V_c/\alpha$ and $\alpha$ has no impact on the calculation of the low-energy plasmons \cite{hepting22}, we choose its value $\alpha = 3$ to be of the order of the value used in Refs.\cite{hepting22} and select the value of $V_c/t = 32$ that gives the observed $\omega_{op} \sim 1.05$ eV.
+To convert the energy to eV we use $t/2=0.368$ eV \cite{botana20}, where the factor $1/2$ is required by the large-$N$ formalism \cite{greco16}.
+In addition we use the broadening $\Gamma/t=0.1$ (see Appendix A), which is typically of the order of the broadening observed in RIXS experiments \cite{nag20,hepting22,jlin20}.
 The calculation is performed for hole doping $\delta=0.2$, and the temperature is fixed to $T=0$.